thurianknight/hyp3e/README.md

 - If you speak a non-English language fluently, please contribute some of your time on an open source translation.
 [Join the hyperborea project on Crowdin](https://crowdin.com/project/hyp3e).
 - If you speak JavaScript, please consider [contributing code](/CONTRIBUTING.md).

-Here's a couple paid things you can do.
+Here's a paid thing you can do.

 - If you'd like to support the original maintainer of this system, ThurianKnight, buy him a coffee on [Ko-Fi](https://ko-fi.com/thurianknight).